 A maximum of two teams per school can participate in the on-campus event.
 Space at the university is limited to the first 30 teams that register.

-Junior students should be accompanied by a teacher, while senior students should have permission from their school, but can participate unaccompanied.
+Junior students must be accompanied by a teacher, while senior students require permission from their school, but can participate unaccompanied.

-For schools who are unable to participate on-campus, or who wish to enter more than two teams, online participation requires a supervisor with a standard web browser and internet access.
-Supervision is essential for online participation to ensure the competition rules are followed.
-Online participants will be able to view the recorded ‘Solutions’ lecture online after the event.
+The online event is available for schools who are unable to participate on-campus, or who wish to enter more than two teams.
+Online participation requires a supervisor with a standard web browser and internet access.
+Supervision is essential for online participation to ensure competition rules are followed.
+Online participants can view the recorded ‘Solutions’ lecture online after the event.

-Schools participating from interstate are requested to participate according to the table below to allow for time differences.
-All times are local time.
+Schools participating from interstate are requested to participate according to the list below to allow for time differences.
+All times are Australian Eastern Standard Time.